flpm/oak/output/lists/in_english.md

   - '9780786966110'
 subtitle: Books in English
 ---
-I have 403 books in English in my bookshelf.
+I have 400 books in English in my bookshelf.

 ### Titles:
 - (paper) [101 Creative Problem Solving Techniques](/books/info/9781883629007) by James M. Higgins
 - (paper) [38 Basic Joseki (Elementary Go Series, #2)](/books/info/9784906574117) by Kiyoshi Kosugi, James Davies
-- (paper) [A Companion to Familia Romana](/books/info/9781585108091) by Jeanne Neumann
 - (paper) [A Gamut of Games](/books/info/9780486273471) by Sid Sackson
 - (paper) [A Handlist of Rhetorical Terms](/books/info/9780520273689) by Richard A. Lanham
 - (paper) [A Practical Introduction to Phonetics](/books/info/9780199246359) by J.C.
 Catford